New York Bag Ban Goes Into Effect! Will Your State Be Next?

 Is New York Ready for Their Bag Ban?

-The bag ban in New York is almost here and that means the 19.5 million people who call the Empire State home need to find an alternative to single-use plastic bags.
+The bag ban in New York is almost here, which means the 19.5 million people who call the Empire State home need to find an alternative to single-use plastic bags.
 Will YOUR state be the next to implement a bag ban?
 Will your organization be ready?
-Bag bans are becoming more common and if you want to learn more about the bag ban movement you can check out this map of all the plastic bag bans in the world.
+Bag bans are becoming more common, and if you want to learn more about the bag ban movement, you can check out this map of all the plastic bag bans in the world.

 Details About the Bag Ban in NY